Forum

 And blood transports hormones in the whole body anyway, meaning all hormones are everywhere.
 The concentration is just different.
 Oh and the age and gender influence more.

-This post was modified 3 weeks ago by Mabus
+This post was modified 3 months ago by Mabus

 ReplyQuote